scaleset/scaleset-geo/README.md

 Scaleset Geo
 ==============

-Scaleset Geo is a GeoJSON compatible framework for working with simple feature data.
+Scaleset Geo is a Jackson module for mapping GeoJSON to/from JTS Geometry objects.
+Additionally, the library includes a simple Feature API for working with GeoJSON features and feature collections.

 Quick Start
 -----------